 With around 30 countries and more than a third of the global population in lockdown at the beginning of April, the number of travellers greatly diminished.
 But most people still needed to leave their homes on occasion and the frequency with which they did so and the places they visited changed from week to week, as the crisis evolved.
 With new lockdowns in the second half of the year, travel patterns have been disrupted again in some countries.

-To ensure the medium is ready to start telling advertisers the good news as people return to the streets and start looking to spend again, Ipsos has harnessed a multiplicity of virus-resistant sources to give us a detailed picture of vehicular and pedestrian traffic in cities and towns all over the world.
+To ensure the medium is ready to start telling advertisers the good news as people return to the streets and start looking to spend again, Ipsos harnessed a multiplicity of virus-resistant to give us a detailed picture of vehicular and pedestrian traffic in cities and towns all over the world.

 Our Population Movement Atlas (PMA) offers weekly updates on vehicular and pedestrian volumes by location type (roadside, retail, transit etc.) and can also be configured to deliver more detailed breakdowns such as daily or even hourly movements.
 More granular geographic and other analyses are also possible.

 The standard outputs of the base product will provide indexed volumes every week for each geography split by roadside and non-roadside location types.
 This will allow users to adjust content and ad targeting as people return more often to the streets and travel for further and for longer.